 These essential items for your Cabo packing list are suggestions of things that may help enhance your vacation.
 We want it to be as stress-free and as fun as much as possible!
-Spend your days lounging by the pool or watching the sunset from a catamaran.
+Spend your days whale watching in Cabo San Lucas or watching the sunset from a catamaran.
 Eat at some of the most incredible places, and visit some of the best beach clubs in Cabo.

 Read More: The 5 Best Beach Clubs in Cabo in 2022